vishvAsa/kalpAntaram/kANe/v1p2/078_The_Kalpataru_of_laxmIdhara.md

 Ilistory of Dhurmuśāstra

 native dual) or Gītābhāsyāni (plural).
 The editor jumps to the conclusion that L. was conversant with the bhāsyas of both Saikara and Rāmānuja.
 This is an unwarranted conclusion.
 L. meant to refer to a single bhānya that is clear.
 The learned editor could have said that L. refers to Rāmāuuja's bhāsya alone.
-He would have then been met by the reply that Saṅkara's bhavya was about 300 years earlier than Laksmidhara and than Riminuji's bhāsya and Saṅkara does explain the word 'rasia' as 'riya' (as admitt ed by the editor ) and that there is nothing to prove that Rāmānuja's bhāsya on the Gitit was stu lied in north India as early as the first and second quarters, of the 12th century A. D).
+He would have then been met by the reply that Śhaṅkara's bhavya was about 300 years earlier than Laksmidhara and than Riminuji's bhāsya and Śhaṅkara does explain the word 'rasia' as 'riya' (as admitt ed by the editor ) and that there is nothing to prove that Rāmānuja's bhāsya on the Gitit was stu lied in north India as early as the first and second quarters, of the 12th century A. D).

 •